The Global Studies Association (GSA) is a multi-disciplinary scholarly

 Bringing together scholars from across the world...

 Scholars worldwide are already served by a number of successful and prestigious

 academic associations concerned with the study of international and world

-However, GSA members believe that there is a need for a new association
+However, GSA members believe that there is a need for an association

 Globalization processes are inherently multidimensional.
 Their study

 demands a central and unambiguous commitment to materials and investigations

 drawn from a number of disciplines along with an interest in a wide

 range of themes.